 Failure to Monitor and Assess a Patient’s Condition

 If a patient experiences a sudden medical emergency, a nurse may be held liable if he or she is negligent by failing to take the appropriate steps immediately.
 This could include immediate notification for a doctor or administering medication.
-Likewise, a nurse is responsible for monitoring a patient's condition.
-If he or she notices a negative change in the patient's medical condition, or should have noticed it, then the nurse may be liable for malpractice or negligence if he or she did not notify the doctor.
+Likewise, a nurse is responsible for monitoring a patient’s condition.
+If he or she notices a negative change in the patient’s medical condition, or should have noticed it, then the nurse may be liable for malpractice or negligence if he or she did not notify the doctor.
+If a nurse breaches their duty of care during childbirth, negligence can result in serious birth injuries.

 Injuring a Patient with Medical Equipment